fw22912/COMS20012/docs/labs/Lab4.md

 4. Type the IP address of the Registration Server, which is `192.168.3.100` and press `Enter` or click `Go`.
 ![image](https://github.com/fw22912/COMS20012/assets/146180764/a6f7c749-324b-4172-bf21-793b01fcc8df)

-The IoT Device Registration Server has another level of protection.
-Even though an attacker has been able to access the network, they would still require a username and password to gain control.
-This is why the strength of the password is important, so that it cannot easily be guessed.
-Other security measures, such as temporary lockouts after a number of incorrect attempts and the use of multifactor authentication would also help to prevent access to the IoT controls.
-Even without being able to crack the password and control IoT devices, an attacker could still cause harm to the server from inside the network, such as creating a DoS (denial of service) attack.

-It may also be possible for someone to determine the username and password by “sniffing” and examining the traffic that passes when others log in.
-These web pages are using the HTTP protocol and, therefore, any passwords are visible data (or plaintext).
-Using a properly encrypted HTTPS (secure HTTP) website would prevent this.

 5. Assume the attacker has discovered the password.
 Type the username _devices_ and the password _vB82parsnip!_ to sign in to the registration server.
    ![image](https://github.com/fw22912/COMS20012/assets/146180764/240308df-15ce-43bd-91b3-76fcb4933c41)